-Be sure to check out more of my gluten-free appetizer recipes including my gluten-free tartlettes with brie and date and gluten-free Thai coconut chicken on baby bok choy leaves.
+Be sure to check out more of my gluten-free appetizer recipes including my gluten-free tartlets with brie and date, gluten-free appetizer tartlets with apple and gluten-free Thai coconut chicken on baby bok choy leaves.

-Gluten-Free Flour – I have used several different gluten-free flour blends for these gluten-free tartlette shells and they all worked well.
+Gluten-Free Flour – I have used several different gluten-free flour blends for these tartlet shells and they all worked well.
 My custom blend of sorghum, millet and brown rice flours with potato and tapioca starches is my favorite.

 Here’s the recipe for this special flour blend that I love for theses tartlettes and many more of my gluten-free recipes: